What It’s Like To Defect From North Korea

 In the below excerpt from Secret State of North Korea, meet Jeong Kwang-Il, a former prison camp inmate who escaped to the South and went on to smuggle foreign films and TV shows into the North on thumb drives and DVDs.

 He told FRONTLINE his biggest hit so far was the James Bond movie Skyfall, adding, “Even officials have one or two USBs.”

-Watch Secret State of North Korea online for more stories of defectors who are working to chisel away at Kim Jong-un’s authority — including one young woman, Chanyang, who went on to appear on a weekly South Korean TV show featuring North Korean defectors that became a hot commodity across the border.
+Watch Secret State of North Korea online, on demand or on the PBS Video App for more stories of defectors who are working to chisel away at Kim Jong-un’s authority — including one young woman, Chanyang, who went on to appear on a weekly South Korean TV show featuring North Korean defectors that became a hot commodity across the border.